jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 #### Arguments
 * `$options` **array\|object** - Optional.
 Options for the items.
     * string country Optional.
-An ISO 3166-1 alpha-2 country code.
+ISO 3166-1 alpha-2 country code.
 Show items relevant to this country.
     * int limit Optional.
 Limit the number of items.
     * int offset Optional.
 Number of items to skip.